-It is easiest to collect information at the time of order placement, before production starts, or even during production.
+Collecting data for mapping supply chain is easiest to do upon order placement, before production starts, or even during production.
 Retrieving the information retroactively is more difficult.
-Some suppliers may not want to engage postproduction; also it leaves limited time for companies and suppliers to install management systems or ensure better working conditions, as experienced by FLA in 20082 while conducting cotton supply-chain mapping in China and India.
+Some suppliers may not want to engage post-production; also, conducting mapping exercise during production leaves limited time for companies and suppliers to install management systems or ensure better working conditions, as FLA experienced in 2008 while conducting cotton supply chain mapping in China and India.

-An ideal time to start mapping is when the order is first undergoing development or sampling, because supply-chain partners may be more willing to share information before the order placement and distribution.
-Yet supply-chain mapping is a continuous process; companies may want to consider reviewing - on an ongoing basis - how to embed supply-chain transparency in systems and procedures.
-Consider specifying production locations (Tier 1 suppliers) or material suppliers (Tier 2 or 3 suppliers) at order confirmations and developing procedures that subcontracting (of production processes) is only allowed upon prior notification and after a monitoring visit.
+An ideal time to start mapping is when the order is first undergoing development or sampling, because supply chain partners may be more willing to share information before the order placement and distribution.
+Yet supply chain mapping is a continuous process; companies may want to consider reviewing - on an ongoing basis - how to embed supply chain transparency in systems and procedures.
+Consider specifying production locations (Tier One suppliers) or material suppliers (Tier Two or Three suppliers) at order confirmations and developing procedures that sub-contracting (of production processes) is only allowed upon prior notification and after a monitoring visit.